70% vaccination and going strong! But can a landlord require a tenant to be vaccinated?

 You can read our take on mandatory vaccinations in the workplace here: No jab, no job, no problem?
 Not quite.

-You will see that it is not a clear-cut answer as to whether an employer can require an employee to be vaccinated against COVID-19 unless it has been mandated under a public health order.
-Issues such as collecting, using, and sharing personal health information in accordance with privacy laws, ensuring a safe workplace for employees and visitors and compliance with anti-discrimination laws must all be considered when determining whether an employer can mandate vaccinations for its employees, and each case will turn on its own facts.
+You will see that it is not a clear-cut answer as to whether an employer can require an employee to be vaccinated against COVID-19 unless it has been mandated under a public health order, and each case will turn on its own facts.

 In short, it’s a bit of a minefield at the moment!
-It would be tricky from a legal point of view for a landlord to require all tenants (and their employees and visitors) to be vaccinated where public health orders or other laws do not also require vaccination.
-However, we anticipate the situation will change as more people become vaccinated, the government’s policies evolve, and cases begin to wash through the courts.
+It would be tricky from a legal point of view for a landlord to require tenants (and their employees and visitors) to be vaccinated in the absence of a clause in the lease mandating vaccinations, and where public health orders or other laws do not also require vaccination.
+However, we anticipate the situation will change as more people become vaccinated, the government’s policies evolve and cases begin to wash through the courts.

 Authors: Kristie Carlile and Julia Yassa